Array

 - There will be two sittings of all tables, each lasting 25 minutes.
 The first begins at 18:00; the second at 18:30.

-[type] => Round tables - Child Item [topic] => [roomName] => Seminar room [audience] => Array ( [0] => All ) [dateOfPresentation] => 2026-06-10 [startTime] => 18:00 [durationMinutes] => 25 [linkToSlides] => [capacity] => [isProfessionalDevelopment] => 0 [isCPDAccredited] => 0 [registrationUrl] => [registrationUrlName] => [presenters] => Array ( ) [typeTheme] => Array ( [primaryColour] => [primaryAccentColour] => [secondaryColour] => [secondaryAccentColour] => [iconBeforeUrl] => [iconBeforeClass] => [iconAfterUrl] => [iconAfterClass] => ) [topicTheme] => [isProfessionalDevelopmentTheme] => Array ( [primaryColour] => [primaryAccentColour] => [secondaryColour] => [secondaryAccentColour] => [iconBeforeUrl] => [iconBeforeClass] => [iconAfterUrl] => [iconAfterClass] => ) [isCPDAccreditedTheme] => Array ( [primaryColour] => [primaryAccentColour] => [secondaryColour] => [secondaryAccentColour] => [iconBeforeUrl] => [iconBeforeClass] => [iconAfterUrl] => [iconAfterClass] => ) [sponsors] => Array ( ) ) [9] => Array ( [id] => a1XbG000004PexdUAC [title] => The emergence of AI as a leading search tool: How students are finding their ideal institution [summary] =>
+[type] => Round tables - Child Item [topic] => [roomName] => Seminar room [audience] => Array ( [0] => All ) [dateOfPresentation] => 2026-06-10 [startTime] => 18:00 [durationMinutes] => 25 [linkToSlides] => [capacity] => [isProfessionalDevelopment] => 0 [isCPDAccredited] => 0 [registrationUrl] => [registrationUrlName] => [presenters] => Array ( ) [typeTheme] => Array ( [primaryColour] => [primaryAccentColour] => [secondaryColour] => [secondaryAccentColour] => [iconBeforeUrl] => [iconBeforeClass] => [iconAfterUrl] => [iconAfterClass] => ) [topicTheme] => [isProfessionalDevelopmentTheme] => Array ( [primaryColour] => [primaryAccentColour] => [secondaryColour] => [secondaryAccentColour] => [iconBeforeUrl] => [iconBeforeClass] => [iconAfterUrl] => [iconAfterClass] => ) [isCPDAccreditedTheme] => Array ( [primaryColour] => [primaryAccentColour] => [secondaryColour] => [secondaryAccentColour] => [iconBeforeUrl] => [iconBeforeClass] => [iconAfterUrl] => [iconAfterClass] => ) [sponsors] => Array ( ) ) [10] => Array ( [id] => a1XbG000004PexdUAC [title] => The emergence of AI as a leading search and application tool: How students are finding and applying to their ideal institution [summary] =>

 As distinct from a panel session or keynote, the roundtables provide a space for a less-structured discussion but with guidance from an informed specialist.
 To provide that guidance, each table is led by a host whose role is to moderate and animate the discussion around the topic at hand.